shyamvyas5/cosmos-devops/hermes-cosmos-docker/README.md

    - Hermes: The Hermes relayer is configured in the container with hermes configuration passed from outside volume mounted file `config.toml`.
 4. To stop the containers, run `docker-compose down`.

-Please note that the Docker Compose setup includes secrets (`mantle_mnemonics` and `gaia_mnemonics`) which are stored in separate files (`mantle_mnemonics.txt` and `gaia_mnemonics.txt`).
-Make sure to place the respective mnemonic phrases in the corresponding files before running the setup.